apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

   delete once there have been no consumers, producers or messages on it for the configured number of seconds.
 Defaults to 300 if not set.

+* `fast_delivery_rate`: The message delivery rate (in bytes/sec) at which
+  the queue considers the consumers fast enough to start slowing down enqueue rate to match the consumption rate if the consumers are at the tail of the queue.

+* `catchup_enqueue_rate`:  If set, and the the current delivery rate is exceeding the configured value of `fast_delivery_rate` and the consumers are spending more time loading from the store than delivering, then the enqueue rate will be throttled to the specified value so that the consumers can catch up and reach the tail of the queue.

 * `max_enqueue_rate`: The maximum enqueue rate of the queue.
 Producers will be flow controlled once this enqueue rate is reached.
 If not set then it is disabled

-* `catchup_delivery_rate`: The message delivery rate (in bytes/sec) at which the queue enables a producer rate throttle to allow consumers to catchup with producers.
-The the consumers must also be stalling on message loading longer than they stall to deliver.
-If not set then the feature is disabled.

-* `catchup_enqueue_rate`:  The rate at which to throttle enqueues when consumers are catching up.
-Defaults to the rate configured in `catchup_delivery_rate`

 ##### Topics